-Waiver services are reimbursed on a fee-for-service basis, with the exceptions noted below for items and services that are procured and manually priced.
+Waiver services are reimbursed on a fee-for-service basis, with the exceptions noted below, primarily for items and services that are manually priced and procured through State Procurement methods.
 Rates are made available to waiver participants on request.
-The waiver rate schedule is available on DOH/DDD's website https://health.hawaii.gov/ddd/files/2018/10/IDD-Waiver-Rate-Sheet-Revised-070119.pdf.
+The waiver rate schedule is available on DOH/DDD's website https://health.hawaii.gov/ddd/.